Ockham

 Construction

 Our apartments are built to last.
 Floors are concrete and the inter-tenancy walls (walls between apartments) are designed to provide excellent acoustic privacy.
 All apartments are double-glazed, have high ceilings, overheight doors and are fitted out to a very high standard.
-Each comes with an appliance package, which includes an oven, induction cooktop, dishwasher, rangehood and washer/dryer combo.
+Each comes with an appliance package, which includes a heat pump, an oven, induction cooktop, dishwasher, rangehood and washer/dryer combo.

 The Sales Process